-The analysis by Citizens for Tax Justice, a left-of-center think-tank that looked into the two companies' annual reports, found that Verizon has paid an average tax rate of 12.4 percent over the last 15 years, while paying none for five of those years.
-General Electric paid an average of only 5.2 percent over the past 15 years, the analysis found — and none over the last decade.
+The analysis by Citizens for Tax Justice, a left-of-center think tank that looked into the two companies' annual reports, found that Verizon has paid an average tax rate of 12.4 percent over the last 15 years, while paying no taxes for five of those years.
+General Electric paid an average of only 5.2 percent over the past 15 years, the analysis found — and no taxes over the last decade.

 The CEOs from both companies assert they do pay their fair share.
 Verizon's CEO, Lowell McAdam, says the company paid 35 percent of its income in taxes in 2015, an assertion the think-tank disputes.
 GE CEO Jeffrey Immelt, in an April 6 column in The Washington Post, said the company pays "billions" in federal, state and local taxes, but was not more specific.